Broken Social Scene, nominated for Group of the Year at this Sunday's Juno Awards. With the J ...Read more...

 Where can my team "hang-out"?
 Can we bring a tent or shelter?
 The Tim Hortons Team Area will be marked off onsite for the exclusive use of the participants.
 Space for tents or tarps will be assigned based on order of registration payment (Team Captains will be contacted for site selection).
 Team site size is 10’ x 20’.
 Please note that City of Ottawa regulations dictate that nothing may be tied to the trees.
 Items left in this area are done so at your own risk.
 Your site will be reserved and numbered with the team site number that each team selects.

 Note: The Tim Hortons Team Area does not include the spectator area – no tents or tarps are permitted in the spectator area.
-Barbecues are not allowed onsite and there are strict no alcohol and no smoking policies.
+Barbecues are not allowed onsite and there are strict no outside alcohol and no onsite smoking bylaws.

 Can we display our company banner?
 Yes, company banners may be displayed on your Team Area site, but may not interfere with another team’s site.
 Banners are not permitted on boats.